pretix/pretix/doc/plugins/getyourguide.rst

 .. note::

     The GetYourGuide integration is currently in Beta.
-Please contact the support@pretix.eu to enable the integration for your pretix.eu organizer account.
+Please contact support@pretix.eu to enable the integration for your pretix.eu organizer account.

 Introduction